jadogeri/Design_Patterns_Typescript/README.md

 5 To run any of the design patterns (using command pattern for illustration) Navigate to `behavioral` --> `command` --> `CommandRunner` .

-  Note!! each pattern has a file ending in *.Runner.java to run the app.
+  Note!! each pattern has a file ending in *.Runnerconsole..ts to run the app.

 6 Press play button to start application.